-Prior to CBRE, Chris graduated from Deerfield Academy in 1997 and received a Bachelor of Arts in Politics from Princeton University in 2001, where he was a captain of the Men’s Varsity Ice Hockey team, captured two Ivy League Championships and was a 4th round draft pick of the Washington Capitals in the 1998 NHL Entry Draft.
-Following his graduation from Princeton, Chris played 4 years of professional ice hockey, notably for the Washington Capitals of the National Hockey League and in Slovenia, where his team captured the national championship.
+Prior to joining CBRE, Chris graduated from Deerfield Academy in 1997 and received a Bachelor of Arts from Princeton University in 2001, where he was a captain of the Men’s Varsity Ice Hockey team, captured two Ivy League Championships and was a 4th round draft pick of the Washington Capitals in the 1998 NHL Entry Draft.
+Following his graduation from Princeton, Chris played four years of professional ice hockey, notably for the Washington Capitals of the National Hockey League and in Slovenia, where his team captured the national championship.

 Chris currently resides in Greenwich, CT with his wife Lauren and their children Caroline and Charlie.